karantamang9/terra/README.md

 - Initialize and Apply: Run the following commands to initialize your Terraform project and create the resources:
 <- terraform init>
 <- terraform apply>
+- Access  Web Application: Once Terraform completes the deployment, I will get the public IP address of EC2 instance.
+Access web application using that IP address.
+-Cleanup
+Remember to destroy the resources when you’re done:

+- terraform destroy